Last Updated on

 A Take-Home Message

-We’ve covered a ton of information about emotional intelligence in this piece, including how to define it, a brief history of the concept, the framework that emotional intelligence theory is built on, and how to enhance it.
+We’ve covered a ton of information about emotional intelligence in this piece, including how to define it, a brief history of the concept, the framework that its theory is built on, and how to enhance it.
 I hope you’ve learned as much as I have on this journey!

-What are your thoughts on emotional intelligence?
+What are your thoughts?
 Do you think it’s a stand-alone construct or simply another perspective on the Big Five’s agreeableness?
 Do you think it’s worth working on improving it, or is it a “you either have it or you don’t” trait?
 Let us know in the comments section.

 Thanks for reading!